-Our UK property business has continued to seek assurances from the majority of its suppliers that they would work in a manner consistent with its Supply Chain Charter, launched in 2019.
+Our UK property business has continued to seek assurances from the majority of its suppliers that they would work in a manner consistent with its Supply Chain Charter, launched in 2019 and refreshed in 2023.
 This Supply Chain Charter includes commitments and expectations for suppliers relating to the prevention of slavery and human trafficking and, more broadly, the conduct of business in an ethical manner.
 Strategically significant suppliers are expected to report on their compliance with the Charter, and for the first time in 2023 we were able to gain insights from those reports.
-We intend to review and refresh the Charter in 2024.